ldynia/workshop-github-fundamentals/README.md

   #### What is a GitHub template?

   A GitHub Template is a way of marking your repository as a reusable blueprint.
-GitHub Template allows to generate new repositories that will preserve the same structure, branches and files as the blueprint repository.
+GitHub Template allows to create new repositories that preserve the same structure, branches, and files as the blueprint repository.

 </details>

 Let's create our first GitHub repository.
-This repository will hold `Hello world!` Flask application, and will become our GitHub template for a microservice that we'll build in the next step.
+This repository will hold `Hello world!` Flask application and will become our GitHub template for a microservice that we'll build in the next step.

 1. On the [GitHub](https://github.com/) page click [New](https://github.com/new) button.

     ![New Repository](assets/img/git/btn_new.png)

-1. Name repository `flask-init-mini` and click the `Create repository` button.
+1. Name the repository `flask-init-mini` and click the `Create repository` button.

     ![Repository](assets/img/git/new_repo.png)

 1. What's left is to create a Flask application.
 If you are not familiar with Flask, read the [quick start](https://flask.palletsprojects.com/en/1.1.x/quickstart/) guide.
-In GitHub's interface by clicking the `Add file` button and selecting `Create new file`.
+In GitHub's interface, click the `Add file` button and select `Create new file`.

     [![File Navigation](assets/img/git/file_navigation_add_file.png)](https://github.com/ldynia/flask-init-mini)